 - (i) European applications for which the search report is drawn up on or after 1 April 2010, - (ii) Euro-PCT applications for which the supplementary European search report is drawn up on or after 1 April 2010, and - (iii) Euro-PCT applications for which the international search report is drawn up by the EPO acting as International Searching Authority on or after 1 April 2010 (Art.
-153(6)).
+153(6), see also E-VIII, 3.4).